Rudransh0210/ColourShaker/README.md

 # ColourShaker
-Swap screen colour on shaking
+Swap screen colour red and blue on shaking